XSawdarkX/Curiosidades-Apex/Sintaxis_Excepciones.md

             Account a = new Account();
             insert a;
         } catch(DmlException e) {
-            throw new MerchandiseException('Merchandise item could not be inserted.', e);
+            throw new accountException('Account item could not be inserted.', e);
         }
     }
 }